Payment entry transactions

 Select Bank for a bank register and Cash for a cash register.
 You can then select the appropriate Sign: Revenue or Expense. |

-| Default payment attribute (field DENDEF) |
+| Default payment attribute (DENDEF) |

 |

-Defines the payment attribute submitted by default upon entry of a payment for this transaction. |
+Defines the payment attribute submitted by default upon entry of a payment for this transaction.
+This payment attribute is usually set up with Payment sense for the accounting sense. |

-| Interbank code (field CIB) |
+| Interbank code (CIB) |

 |

 The Interbanking code is used by all banks to indicate the bank operation type on the lines of the bank statements that are sent to their customers.
 This code refers to the miscellaneous table 306.
+The accounting journals also have an interbank code.
+It is used to facilitate sorting and selecting and to control the bank reconciliation between the postings in a bank account with the lines in the bank statements.
 This code can be transmitted to the posting documents via the automatic payment journals. |

-| Rate type (field RATTYP) |
+| Rate type (RATTYP) |

 |